alo7/controlist/README.md

-# Shrike
+# Controlist

 ## Fine-grained access control library for Ruby ActiveRecord

-Shrike support Ruby 1.9 and 2.x, ActiveRecord 3.2 and 4.1+
+Controlist support Ruby 1.9 and 2.x, ActiveRecord 3.2 and 4.1+

 ## Use Case